 Invented by Dr. GF Smith as an all-purpose salve to help with issues such as chapped lips, razor burn, hemorrhoids, and diaper rash, Smith’s Rosebud Salve is still one of the most multipurpose products out there.

 I use it for everything from dry skin to makeup (every makeup artist backstage will tell you it makes for the best highlighter!).

 And while the salve now comes in more efficient tubes, I can still hoard the cool, vintage, pharmacy-type tins.

 Shiseido Eudermine, 1897

 The brand’s first beauty product — a softening lotion called Eudermine — was launched in 1897.
-This lotion can still be found on the Shiseido counters 120 years later and in the original packaging style if you look hard enough.
+Even 126 years later, you can still find this lotion in its original packaging style on the Shiseido counters.

 Why “cold”?
-Because this was the world’s first moisturiser that did not require refrigeration.
+Because this was the world’s first moisturizer that did not require refrigeration.

 Nivea Crème, 1911

-The ubiquitous cobalt blue jar, which has been a staple of every family home since the last century, was launched in the same year that Archduke Franz Ferdinand was assassinated, leading to the beginning of the first World War.
-Invented by Dr. Francis J Townsend in Ocean City, Maryland, this greaseless cold cream, which soothes skin and acts as a mild pain reliever, was originally called Townsend R22 and was prescribed to resort-goers for soothing their sunburn.
+The legendary cobalt blue jar, a staple of every family home since the last century, was launched in the same year Archduke Franz Ferdinand was assassinated, leading to the beginning of the First World War.

 Bonus fact: That logo?
-It’s the coat of arms of Marie Louise, Duchess of Parma (1816-1847), who helped develop the perfume and glass industry of Parma.
+It’s the coat of arms of Marie Louise, Duchess of Parma (1816-1847), who helped develop Parma’s perfume and glass industry.